 The supplier shall ensure that top-down requirement allocations and bottom-up requirement verifications are complete and consistent.

-The supplier shall ensure that a system for tracking requirements and verification of results is established and maintained during the whole project life cycle.
+The supplier shall ensure that a process for tracking requirements and verification of results is established and maintained during the whole project life cycle.

 The supplier shall ensure that verification methods are adequate and consistent with the type and criticality of the requirements.